vpakhuchyi/censor/docs/index.md

   // Here is what we'll see in the log:
   //Output: `2038/10/25 12:00:01 INFO Request payload = example1.email@ggmail.com`

-  // Add the pattern to the list of patterns to be excluded from the log. censor.AddExcludePatterns(emailPattern)
+  // If you want to mask specific values, you can use the `ExcludePatterns` configuration option
+  // to add exclude patterns.
+All string values that match the specified patterns will be masked. cfg := config.Config{
+    Formatter: config.Formatter{
+      MaskValue:       config.DefaultMaskValue,
+      ExcludePatterns: []string{emailPattern},
+    },
+  }

+  p := censor.NewWithConfig(cfg)

-  slog.Info("Request", "payload", censor.Format(v))
+  slog.Info("Request", "payload", p.Format(v))
   // Here is what we'll see in the log:
   //Output: `2038/10/25 12:00:01 INFO Request payload = "[CENSORED]"`
 }